kingreza/Swift-Observer/README.md

 }
 ````

-The MechanicObserver will have a collection of subscriber with simple methods for adding and removing them from the collection through subscribe and unsubscribe functions.
+The MechanicObserver will have a collection of subscribers with simple methods for adding and removing them from the collection through subscribe and unsubscribe functions.

 The most interesting part of our code perhaps starts in the propertyChanged function.
 Let's go over it line by line